aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/protection/get/_index.md

 {{% /alert %}}

-## Get word document protection info usage examples
+## Get information about Word document protection usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to get word document protection info with cURL or Postman
+### How to get information about Word document protection with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: